mintlayer/mojito_mobile_wallet/README.md

 ## WANT TO CONTRIBUTE?

 Grab an issue from [the backlog](https://github.com/mintlayer/mobile_wallet/issues), try to start or submit a PR, any doubts we will try to guide you.
-Contributors have a private telegram group, request access by email opensource@mintlayer.org

 ## RESPONSIBLE DISCLOSURE

 Found critical bugs/vulnerabilities?
-Please email them opensource@mintlayer.org Thanks!
+Please email them security@mintlayer.org